-Right wing groups in India keep mum about government’s subsidy for Hindu pilgrims but makes Hajj subsidy a controversial word.
-Right wing groups boasts about subsidy given to Muslim pilgrims but the Hindu nationalist BJP didn’t abolish Hajj subsidy when it was the ruling party in 1996-7 and 1998-2004 respectively.
+Right wing groups in India keep mum about government’s subsidy to Hindu pilgrims but makes Hajj subsidy a controversial word.
+Right wing groups rants about subsidy given to Muslim pilgrims.
+Hajj subsidy is withdrawn by BJP government and I hope that it would do the same with subsidies to Hindu pilgrims and funding to Hindu festivals

 Many Muslim leaders called for scrapping off Hajj subsidy and also said that it’s the airlines which are benefited from Hajj Subsidy, refer the article Is Haj Subsidy A Sleight Of Hand To Keep Air India Afloat?

-Subsidy for Hindu pilgrims is state sponsored and many states like Chhattisgarh, Delhi, Gujarat, Karnataka, Madhya Pradesh and Uttarakhand, Uttar Pradesh, Tamil Nadu etc provides subsidy for Hindu pilgrims.
-Here are some links which gives details about subsidy given to Hindu pilgrims for Kailash Mansarovar and Muktinath Yatra and billions of rupees for organizing events like Kumbh Mela, Amarnath Yatra, cleaning of rivers, ponds after Ganesh Chaturthi etc. My question to those fanatics is that you keep moaning about Hajj subsidy when even Muslims are against it but why don’t you say anything against all subsidies and government funds allotted for Hindu festivals?
+Subsidy for Hindu pilgrims is state sponsored and many states like Chhattisgarh, Delhi, Gujarat, Karnataka, Madhya Pradesh and Uttarakhand, Uttar Pradesh, Tamil Nadu etc provides subsidy to Hindu pilgrims.
+Here are some links which gives details about subsidy given to Hindu pilgrims for Amarnath Yatra, Kailash Mansarovar and Muktinath Yatra and billions of rupees for organizing events like Kumbh Mela, Gita festival, Diwali, cleaning of rivers, ponds after Ganesh Chaturthi etc. My question to those fanatics is that you keep moaning about Hajj subsidy even when Muslims are against it but why don’t you say anything about government subsidizing Hindu pilgrimage and government funds allotted for Hindu festivals?
 Court ordered elimination of Hajj subsidy, will court also orders elimination of subsidies for Hindu pilgrims and those thousands of crore rupees spent on Hindu festivals?
 Will right wing fanatics accept that?

 Uttar Pradesh’s Akhilesh governments provides subsidy to Hindu pilgrims for Mansarovar